Last updated June 2026

 Can I see the Bath House building?

-Yes — the exterior of the 1908 Bath House building is visible from Government Gardens, which remain open to the public.
-You cannot enter the building while construction is under way.
+Yes, the exterior of the 1908 Bath House is visible from Government Gardens, which remain open to the public.
+Entry to the building is not possible during construction.

 What is the Bath House building?

-Built in 1908 in the Tudor Revival style, it was New Zealand’s premier government thermal bathhouse during the spa tourism era.
-It operated as a bathhouse until 1966, then as the Rotorua Museum of Art and History until its closure in 2016.
+Built in 1908 in the Tudor Revival style, it served as New Zealand’s premier government thermal bathhouse until 1966 and then housed the Rotorua Museum until its closure in 2016.

-What can I do near the museum while it’s closed?
+What can I do near the museum while it is closed?

 Government Gardens are open and free.
-The Sulphur Bay Wildlife Refuge boardwalk begins at the south edge of the gardens.
-The Polynesian Spa is adjacent on Hinemoa Street and offers thermal pool access.
+The Sulphur Bay Wildlife Refuge boardwalk starts at the south edge of the gardens, and the Polynesian Spa nearby offers thermal pool access.